TortoiseWolfe/rn_Turtorial_Outline/README.md

 ### Create a DB Trigger for Auto-Inserting `profiles`

-Instead of manually inserting rows from the client, define a **trigger** that runs whenever a new user is added to `auth.users`.
+Rather than manually inserting rows from the client, define a **trigger** that runs whenever a new user is added to `auth.users`.
 For example:

 ```sql
 -- 1) Create a function that inserts into `profiles`